Leibniz-HBI/Instagramnetworker/README.md

 	followersAmount = 0
 	followingsAmount = 5

 If you want to only look at the followers or the followings you can go ahead and leave the one you don’t want at 0.
-Whenever you have you file set, save it.
+Whenever you have you file ready, make sure to save it.

 **6.** Switch back to you command line and and enter